Top 10 NBA Champions In History

 2. Boston Celtics

 Boston Celtics are one of the league’s original eight teams founded in 1946.
-As the name suggests, the franchise is based in Boston and is the league’s Eastern Conference Atlantic Division.
+As the name suggests, the franchise is based in Boston and is in the league’s Eastern Conference Atlantic Division.

 The franchise’s dominance in the NBA started in the late 1950s.
 The head coach Red Auerbach and center player Bill Russell were the cornerstones of the Celtic’s rise in the NBA.

-Celtics warm-up (Source: Wikimedia.org)
+Celtics Warm-Up (Source: Wikimedia.org)

-Then, the Celtics won their first NBA championship in 1957.
+The Celtics won their first NBA championship in 1957.
 Similarly, from 1959 to 1966, the franchise won eight consecutive NBA championships.

 Many prominent Hall of Famer besides Russell has been part of the franchise.
 Some of them being John Havlicek, Tom Heinsohn, K. C. Jones, Sam Jones, Satch Sanders, Bill Sharman.